What Is a Product Recommendation Engine and How Does It Work? (+ Examples)

 Personalized recommendation systems have become an indispensable part of every major website.
-In short, they track and analyze traffic on a website and propose new content or products to visitors.
+In short, product recommendation engine tracks and analyzes traffic, user data, and content on a website and propose relevant products to

-It is quite likely that thanks to Artificial Intelligence (AI) the customers will be interested in them, which in turn translates into increased sales or viewership on the website.
+It is quite likely that thanks to artificial intelligence (AI) and machine learning technology the customers will be interested in them, which in turn translates into increased sales, average order value, and conversion rates.

 You'll learn the following: